SpeciesFileGroup/distinguish/README.md

 ```

 ## Usage
-There are three ways to setup Interactive Keys.
+There are two ways to setup Interactive Keys.
 The easiest way is to let InteractiveKey auto discover your inputs automatically.
 For that, you simply need to provide a data attribute to your input.

 ### Declarative